jannatulfeva/music-store-analysis-sql/README.md

 # How to Run This Project
 - Clone the repository: https://github.com/jannatulfeva/music-store-analysis-sql

-- Database Setup: Import the provided .sql file into your PostgreSQL environment (e.g., pgAdmin or psql).
+- Database Setup: Import the provided .sql file into your PostgreSQL environment (pgAdmin or psql).

 - Execute Queries: Open the music_queries.sql file and run the scripts to see the results of the analysis.